 - If the item is not in LINK + then you can request the title via InterLibrary Loan (ILL).

-- Then log on and fill out the request form.
+- Log on and fill out the request form.
 To make sure that you get the requested item as quickly as possible, give as much of the publication information as possible including: Author, Title, Publisher, Date and Place of Publication.

 Search for the book in Bay Area libraries here.